患者さん向け Childhood Soft Tissue Sarcoma (PDQ®)

 Infantile fibrosarcoma

-Treatment of newly diagnosed infantile fibrosarcoma may include the following:
+Treatment of newly diagnosed infantile fibrosarcoma may include:

 Myxofibrosarcoma

-Treatment of newly diagnosed myxofibrosarcoma may include the following:
+Treatment of newly diagnosed myxofibrosarcoma is surgery to completely remove the tumor.

 Low-grade fibromyxoid sarcoma

-Treatment of newly diagnosed low-grade fibromyxoid sarcoma may include the following:
+Treatment of newly diagnosed low-grade fibromyxoid sarcoma is surgery to completely remove the tumor.

 Rhabdomyosarcoma